somejfn/k8s-on-k8s/README.md

 * A single etcd member with no persistence (until setup with operator)
 * A k8s control plane with RBAC enabled (API server, controller-manager and scheduler)
 * Kubeconfig files for the hosted cluster administrator and to connect kubelets
-* Flannel and kube-proxy daemon-sets on workers
+* Flannel and kube-proxy daemon-sets to be instantiated on workers
 * Kube-dns on the first worker joining the cluster

 Also note this _10.199.199.199_ IP advertised in the API server manifest and setup locally on each worker's loopback interface as show below.
 This is a work around for in-cluster clients using the built-in kubernetes service to reach the API server (such as kube-flannel and kube-dns PODs) via a nodePort service.

 TODO:
 * Replace script  by an operator and TPRs/CRDs